Graph inverse semigroups: their characterization and completion: Completion: the Cuntz-Krieger semigroups

 (Case~3) Check that if $X$ and $Y$ are idempotents then $F(X \wedge Y) = F(X)F(Y)$.\\ Observe first that $xx^{-1} \leq yy^{-1}$ if and only if $xG^{\omega} \subseteq yG^{\omega}$ and that $xx^{-1} \wedge yy^{-1} = zz^{-1}$ if and only if $xG^{\omega} \cap yG^{\omega} = zG^{\omega}$.
 Let $X = \{x_{1}x_{1}^{-1}, \ldots, x_{m}x_{m}^{-1} \}$ and $Y = \{u_{1}u_{1}^{-1}, \ldots, u_{n}u_{n}^{-1} \}$.
 Then $X \wedge Y$ is constructed by forming all possible meets $x_{i}x_{i}^{-1} \wedge u_{j}u_{j}^{-1}$.
 But this translates into forming all possible intersections $x_{i}G^{\omega} \cap u_{j}G^{\omega}$.
 The result is now clear.\\

 The semilattice of idempotents of $O_{G}$ is in bijective correspondence with the subsets of $G^{\omega}$ of the form $XG^{\omega}$ where $X$ is a finite set of finite paths in $G$.
-However, these are precisely the compact-open subsets of the topological space $G^{\omega}$ which has a basis of compact-open subsets and is hausdorff.
-It follows that the semilattice of idempotents of $O_{G}$ and so of $CK_{G}$ is a boolean algebra.
-Thus by Lemma~1.3, $CK_{G}$ is complete. \end{proof}
+These are precisely the compact-open subsets of the topological space $G^{\omega}$ and form a generalized Boolean algebra. \end{proof}